senli1073/senli1073.github.io/README.md

     └── js
 ```

-(2) Edit the content of each section, which corresponds to `contents/*.md`.
+(2) Modify the content of each section, which corresponds to `contents/*.md`.

-(3) Edit the title, copyright information and other text of the website in `contents/config.yml`
+(3) Adjust the title, copyright information, and other text of the website in `contents/config.yml`

 (4) Replace background image and photo with new ones for your web pages in `static/assets/img`